IndiePass/indiepass-android/README.md

 Some features are not available for Mastodon and Pixelfed, because they either don't make sense or the API doesn't support it yet.
 Pull requests welcome of course!
-You can always go to 'settings/applications' on your instance to revoke the complete authorization of this app to your account.
+You can always go to 'oauth/authorized_applications' (Mastodon) or 'settings/applications' (Pixelfed) on your instance to revoke the authorization of this app to your account.

 ## Screenshot